 to 30 minutes a day.

 Do what you love.
-Choose an activity that you will enjoy.
-You are more likely to continue exercising
+Choose an activity you’ll enjoy.
+You are more likely to continue exercising if you

 Change it up.
 In the beginning, follow a program that includes medium, not vigorous, physical activity.

 Start off with 30 minutes a day.
 Add some variety to your fitness routine.
 Try different

 types of activities.
 But also try to vary when and where you exercise.
 This will help